Troubleshooting Symptoms - Pain

 Side effects of breast cancer treatment

-Here is my list of how I attack my pain
+Here is my list of how I attack my bone pain

 1. I gather information

 When my pain started, how long does it last, when does the pain occur (time of day, activity level, certain movements, etc.), and what helps.
 This information is invaluable to my medical team and I often am not able to gather this information by myself.

 Asking my caregivers and the people around me for instances when they've noticed I'm in pain is helpful.
 Once you have chronic pain, it's often hard to tease out specifics.
 As an aside, I hate the pain chart and wish I didn't have to use it.
 I have a high pain tolerance and attempting to quantify the pain with a number is often extremely difficult.

 One of the first steps with any new symptom is ensuring that the pain isn't from a new or growing met.
 I have to say that this is the hardest step because frankly, I always think first that cancer has come back and sometimes I genuinely don't want to know for a bit.
 This avoidance strategy hasn't served me super well, but its usually my default.